datagistips/MapFailbruaryChallenge/README.md

 24. Worst legend
 25. Worst material and tangibility

-## Contribute
+## 💡 Any good ideas for bad maps ?

+Tell me on Google Forms : https://forms.gle/dVAGmcQt3Fcz5pGb8
+Tell me with a github ticket : https://github.com/datagistips/30DayMapFailChallenge/issues

 - We need ideas for categories (30 or 31)
 - We need catchy names for each category
 - A period (maybe the worst ?)

-💡 Any good ideas for bad maps ?
-Create a ticket on https://github.com/datagistips/30DayMapFailChallenge/issues

 ## Steps
 ### Step 1 (End of September - October)